top of page

 Who is the Trustmark for?

-Benefits of having a Trustmark
+Benefits of Having a Trustmark

-According to DTI’s FAQ page and guidelines, Trustmark holders may receive incentives such as streamlined access to DTI programs/services (MSME support, market access, business matching), eligibility for DTI-led trainings/trade fairs, increased visibility through official initiatives, and recognition mechanisms.
-However, the biggest day-to-day benefit is that it signals trust to consumers.
-It tells consumers that the business they are buying from is legitimate and sell products that are of expected quality.
+However, the most significant day-to-day benefit is that it signals trust to consumers.
+It tells them that the business they are buying from is legitimate and sells products of expected quality.

 DTI Trustmark Requirements